Projects will be evaluated by our Community Investment Evaluation Panel and given a score out of 100.

 If your project is selected for a grant, CIRA requires the following:

-- Appropriate acknowledgement of CIRA’s funding support in communication materials and events as outlined in the grant agreement.
+- Appropriate acknowledgement of CIRA’s grant program support in communication materials and events as outlined in the grant agreement

 Detailed terms and conditions are provided in the project contract agreement between CIRA and the selected recipient.